 There is an immunization form -link that can be completed by your medical provider and submitted to us but a copy of your existing immunization records is also sufficient.
 All documentation must be received by August 1 for Fall Semester and by January 2 for Spring Semester.

 You can call the Counseling, Health & Wellness Center at 973-720-2360 or email WPUimmunization@wpunj.edu

 Counseling, Health & Wellness services are available to registered students, regardless of type of insurance coverage.
-We do not bill insurance companies for the services we provide in-house.
+We will bill insurance companies for the services we provide in-house.
 We will not bill for mental health services.
 If we have to refer you to an outside provider, we would work with you to make an appropriate referral based on insurance coverage.
 If you need to obtain health insurance please visit: https://www.healthcare.gov/

 Click here to access our most commonly used forms for medical services.